AMKLGimhani/LittleTartBakery-WebPro/README.md

 ### 1. Online Order

 #### Introduction
+The online order form on the bakery site is a user-friendly interface designed to streamline the process of purchasing delicious baked goods.
 The form prompts users to specify quantity, flavor preferences, and any special instructions.

 #### Links
 - GitHub: